How do I raise chickens?

 Q. What about winter Hardiness?

 A. We consider three factors when evaluating winter hardiness in poultry.
 Larger-bodied fowl, on average, have more thermal mass to help them maintain body temperature in cold weather; tight feathering is usually more insulating than loose; and, a low profile comb poses less frostbite risk that an upright comb, that is similar to an ungloved hand in terms of exposure risk.
-If you plan to provide at least minimal radiant warmth when temperatures drop into single digits and below, you can pretty well pick from the widest possible range of breeds.
+For health, longevity and feed economy, we recommend that you plan to provide radiant heat whenever temperatures drop below freezing.
+And by doing so, you receive the added benefit of pretty well being able to pick from the widest possible range of breeds.
 If you won’t be providing some winter warmth during chilly northern nights, then we suggest you consider sticking with Brahmas, Wyandottes, Dominiques and the like, that exhibit all three hardiness traits.

 Q. How should I prepare before I show up to get my new little chicks?